Strain effects in phosphorous bound exciton transitions in silicon: Magnetic field dependency and strain effects

 \section{Magnetic field dependency and strain effects}

 As explained above, the transitions we observe happen essentially between a single-electron spin-state (D$_0$) and a hole spin-state (D$_0$X).
 Hence, we need to write down the Hamiltonians for both the originating and the final state of the system, while taking strain effects into consideration.
 We note that we do not try to model the center frequency of the transition but rather only the magnetic field dependency.
-Our center transition frequency at zero field ($\sim$ 1078.02 nm) is somewhat less than what has been reported before \cite{Safonov1996,Yang2006,Yang2009}, we assign this to the substrate material that is not especially free of impurities.
+Our center transition frequency at zero field (1078.180 $\pm$ 0.015~nm) is close to what has been reported before \cite{Safonov1996,Yang2006,Yang2009}, we assign the slight discrepancy to the substrate material that is not especially free of impurities.

 The magnetic field dependency of the neutral donor state is assumed to simply follow

 where $\mu_B$ is the Bohr magneton, $g_d=1.9985$ is the donor electron $g$-factor, $\mathbf{B}$ is the magnetic field vector and $\bm{\sigma}$ is a vector containing the Pauli spin matrices.
 We assume isotropic $g$-factor for the donor electron, although the isotropy might be broken by strain \cite{Wilson1961,Mansir2018}.
 Nevertheless, the expected anisotropy is of the order of 10$^{-3}$\cite{Usman2018}, much smaller than the strain effects for the holes as we will show below, and can be neglected here.
 We also neglect the hyperfine interaction since we cannot resolve it.
 There are also strain variation in the electron energy levels coming from the variation of the hyperfine interaction as a function of strain but also these are expected to be small \cite{Wilson1961,PLa2018, Mansir2018, Ranjan2021} compared to the effects we study here.